John Hagee: Jewish people

+Reform Rabbi Eric Yoffie criticized Hagee for being "extremist" on Israeli policy and for disparaging other faiths.

 Hagee has claimed that Adolf Hitler was born from a lineage of "accursed, genocidally murderous half-breed Jews".
-Citing material from Jewish tradition, he claimed that the persecution of Jews throughout history, implicitly including the Holocaust, was due to the Jewish people's disobedience of God.
+Citing material from Jewish tradition, he claimed that the persecution of Jews throughout history, implicitly including The Holocaust, was due to the Jewish people's disobedience of God.

-In 2008, Hagee claimed that the anti-Christ will be "a homosexual" and "partially Jewish, as was Adolph [sic] Hitler" and he also claimed that a reference in Jeremiah 16:16 to "fishers" and "hunters" was symbolic of positive motivation (Herzl/Zionism) and negative motivation (Hitler/Nazism) respectively, both men were sent by God for the purpose of having Jews return to Israel, and he suggested that the Holocaust was willed by God because most Jews "ignored" Herzl.
+In 2008, Hagee claimed that the anti-Christ will be "a homosexual" and "partially Jewish, as was Adolf Hitler" and he also claimed that a reference in Jeremiah 16:16 to "fishers" and "hunters" was symbolic of positive motivation (Herzl/Zionism) and negative motivation (Hitler/Nazism) respectively, both men were sent by God for the purpose of having Jews return to Israel, and he suggested that the Holocaust was willed by God because most Jews "ignored" Herzl.

 Islam

-Hagee has been described as making slanderous or demonizing comments about Islam.
+Hagee has made demonizing comments about Islam.
 Hagee has claimed that "Islam not only condones violence; it commands it".
 He has also claimed that a contrast exists between Islam's "violent nature" and Christianity's "loving nature" and that the Quran teaches, and Muslims have a mandate, to kill Jews and Christians.

 Blood moon prophecy

-Hagee, along with Mark Biltz, created the blood moon prophecy, which they promoted in a 2013 book.
+Hagee, along with Mark Biltz, made the blood moon prophecy, which they promoted in a 2013 book.
 The two men claimed that a tetrad which began with the April 2014 lunar eclipse was a sign of the end times as described in the Bible and the tetrad ended with the lunar eclipse on September 27–28, 2015.
-Hagee and Biltz's claims gained media attention.
-The prediction was criticized by scientists and other Christians.
+The prediction was criticized by scientists.